Divorce Without a Court Fight

 If there are complex financial or legal issues in your case, you and the other party may want attorneys or financial experts to help work out the details of the case and an adequate settlement agreement.
 That might be the type of case where you and the other party go to mediation yourselves, but consult with an attorney outside of the mediation, or bring an attorney with you to mediation.

-I am a Florida Supreme Court Certified Family Mediator, Florida Qualified Parenting Coordinator, and Florida Licensed Marriage & Family Therapist.
+I mediate divorce and other family law cases, am a collaborative family law attorney, and Florida Licensed Marriage & Family Therapist.
 Call me at (954) 636-7498, or use the contact form on the website, and we can discuss mediation for your case.